interactivetech/HPE-Nvidia-Vista-3D/docs/SETUP_GUIDE.md

 **What the setup script does:**
 - ✅ Checks system requirements (OS, Python, GPU, Docker)
-- ✅ Sets up Python environment with all dependencies
+- ✅ Sets up separate Python environments for frontend and backend
 - ✅ Configures environment variables and Docker settings
 - ✅ Prompts for your NVIDIA NGC API key
 - ✅ Creates all necessary directories and files